< Back to blog

 ERP stands for enterprise resource planning in the realm of manufacturing.

-In fact, ERP systems and their predecessors, MRP and MRP II systems, began as manufacturing management solutions.
+In fact, ERP applications and their predecessors, MRP and MRP II systems, began as manufacturing management solutions.
 Today, 47% of ERP users belong to the manufacturing sector.

 How is ERP beneficial for manufacturing?

-Now that you can understand what does ERP stand for in manufacturing, let’s look at its benefits.
+Now that you can answer, what does ERP stand for in manufacturing? let’s look at its benefits.

 Better collaboration

-With all of your important data stored in one central hub, an ERP keeps all departments updated on the goings-on of the business.
+With your important data stored in one central hub, an ERP keeps all departments updated on the goings-on of your business.

 You can easily share information across teams, reducing the need for face-to-face meetings, emails, and check-ins.
 Plus, you lower the risk of data anomalies due to human error.

-This not only increases your business’ capacity, but it also positively impacts employee satisfaction.
+This increases your business’ capacity and positively impacts employee satisfaction.

 Increased efficiency